 Big Organic - Is it Really Healthier?

-When I was a child, the local supermarket chain, Stop and Shop, did not sell any 'organic' labeled food.
+When I was a child, the local supermarket chain, Stop & Shop, did not sell any 'organic' labeled food.
 There was no such thing.
 On a fundamental level, all food is organic, even Twinkies!
 However, today, the USDA Organic label codifies a group of standards that need to be met to be labeled 'organic.'
-In the '70s and '80s, there were a smattering of small alternative natural health food stores.
+In the '70s and '80s, there was a smattering of small alternative natural health food stores.
 They sold 'natural' products that today would be labeled 'organic.'
 Back then, most people discarded the idea of 'natural' foods and relegated these stores to counter-culture and the hippies.
 The 'Organic' label in the United States got its start in 1990.
-A group of small farmers decided to push back from the big agricultural framing practices such as mono-cropping, high pesticide/herbicide use and antibiotic riddled livestock.
+A group of small farmers decided to push back from the big agricultural farming practices such as mono-cropping, high pesticide/herbicide use and antibiotic riddled livestock.
 They lobbied the government to create certifying agencies regulating and defining 'organic' in a unified way.
 It took many years to work out the kinks and come to a grand definition and certification.
 The National Organic Standards Board oversees the USDA's organic label, which has numerous requirements producers must meet, including those that address soil quality, animal-raising practices, pest and weed control, GMO use, and limiting the use of additives and antibiotics for animals.
 Organic foods are now a multi-billion dollar business.
 But are they healthier?
 Is it worth the extra money to buy organic?

 Organic foods have become ubiquitous and synonymous with luxury.
 These foods cost anywhere between 10% to 200% more than conventional foods.
 Is the extra price justified?
 There are many reasons to buy organic.
 The lobbyists and marketers of big Organic allege a multitude of benefits, including: